geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-02-10/meeting-transcript.md

 ##### **Geohot** [[00:20:42](https://www.youtube.com/watch?v=sMxM41tpijc&t=1242)]
 Yeah, the grouper should definitely happen before anything runs.
-So what I'm saying is the scheduler could actually put things back in the tensor, like put UOPs in the tensors that point to kernels.
+So what I'm saying is the scheduler could actually put things back in the tensor, like put UOps in the tensors that point to kernels.

 ##### **Qazalin** [[00:21:00](https://www.youtube.com/watch?v=sMxM41tpijc&t=1260)]
 I don't understand.